Two Trekkers Walking to Dingboche Village, Everest Base Camp Trek

 Check the weather forecast just before heading out.

 Trekking often takes you into remote places with little or no cellphone connectivity, few to no people, and few to no services.
-If you come across trouble of any sort, help isn’t nearby.
-So you need to be sensible - choose a safe season and head out only if the weather forecast is amenable.
+So if you come across trouble of any sort, help isn’t nearby.
+This means you need to be sensible – choose a safe season and head out only if the weather forecast is amenable.

 Research any water crossings